aganirudh06/Binary-Space-Partitioning-Challenge/README.md

 ******Steps to run the program******

-1. Open the python file in any code editor that supports Python.
+1. Open the python file in any code editor that supports Python 3.
 2. This program takes the boarding pass information (input) directly from the text file.
 Please replace the path on the second line of the program with the path at        which your input text file is saved on your computer.
-3. Save the file and run the program to get the output.
+3. Save the python file and run the program to get the output.

-******Logic******
+******Approach******

 **find_missing_seat_id() function logic:**
 As it is mentioned that the airline uses binary space partitioning and the first seven characters and last three characters depicts the information about seat row and seat column respectively, it is evident that the first seven characters are nothing but seven bit binary numbers and the last three are 3 characters are 3 bit binary numbers.